braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/custom_event_and_attribute_management.md

 ![Multiple selected custom attributes that are blocklisted on the Custom Attributes page.][1]

+You can blocklist up to 300 custom attributes and 300 events.
 To prevent collecting certain device attributes, see our [SDK guide][88].

 Once a custom event or attribute is blocklisted: